 More and more clucking can be heard from the backyards, frontyards and even balconies of our urban neighbors.
 We’ve kept a flock of chickens for several years now and are an excellent addition to the modern homestead.
 In exchange for a little love and care, our girls reward us with fresh eggs, nitrogen-rich manure, and a natural pest control.

-Currently we have three lovely ladies: Pearl (Americana), Florence (Rhode Island Red) and Maude (Brahma).
-We have built a few coops for them over the years, the latest version is included in my book.
+Currently we have six lovely ladies: Pearl (Silver Americana), Golda (Golden Americana), Dotty (Speckled Sussex), Juanita (Black Leghorn), Mary (Cuckoo Maran) and Agatha (Belgian d’Uccle Bantam).
+We have built so many coops for our various flocks over the years and one of the best ones is included in my book.
 Here are some of the most popular posts I’ve written about keeping chickens:

 - annual deep cleaning on the coop